 • Gifts from relatives.
 Under the EIGA, the term "relative" means an individual who is related to you as your father, mother, son, daughter, brother, sister, uncle, aunt, great aunt, great uncle, first cousin, nephew, niece, husband, wife, grandfather, grandmother, grandson, granddaughter, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepmother, stepson, stepdaughter, stepbrother, stepsister, half brother, half sister, or who is the grandfather or grandmother of your spouse.
-Your fiancé/fiancée is deemed to be a relative under the gift rule.
+Your fiancé/fiancée is also deemed to be a relative under the EIGA.
+(A provision of the House gift rule expressly permits gifts from "relatives" and uses the EIGA's definition of "relative.")

-Gifts of personal hospitality.
-These gifts are food, lodging, and entertainment extended for a nonbusiness purpose by an individual, not a corporation or organization, at the personal residence of, or on property or facilities owned by, that individual or his or her family.
+• Gifts of personal hospitality.
+These gifts are food, lodging, and entertainment extended for a non-business purpose by an individual, not a corporation or organization, at the personal residence of, or on property or facilities owned by, that individual or his or her family.